Connect with others who understand.

 Instructions

-1. In a blender, place all the ingredients in the order given.
+Add all ingredients to a blender in the order listed.
 Blend on medium speed until well combined.
-Increase the speed to high to liquefy until the mixture reaches your desired consistency.
+Increase the speed to high and blend until smooth, or until you reach your desired consistency.

-Have you tried juicing or drinking smoothies to help your psoriasis?
-Did you find it helpful?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Have you tried juicing or drinking smoothies to help your psoriasis symptoms?
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.